syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Formatting.md

 ## Word wrap

 `WordWrap` allows users to view the entire contents of a line, by wrapping text at the edge of the control (or text area) into one or more lines, that normally would have been outside the view in the EditControl.
-EditControl allows advanced customization by using the Wordwrap functionality.
+EditControl allows advanced customization by using the WordWrap functionality.
 WordWrap functionality in EditControl can be enabled or disabled by using `WordWrap` property.
 Its default value is false, to enable the wrapping functionality in EditControl turn on its value to true.

 ### WordWrap types